 Outside is a view of the grip of winter, fitting more for Boston, Montreal, or Calgary than a typical Washington winter.
 The snow flies sideways and the cold is enough to make anyone think twice about joining a snowball fight.
 In light of this, you might think me crazy to state, emphatically, that winter is for gardening.

 The trickle began a few weeks ago with a catalog from gardeners.com, followed by Lee Valley and Baker Creek.
 Suddenly it’s an explosion of the promise of summer: “ORDER YOUR SEEDS NOW!”
 “GET YOUR GARDEN READY!” they shout.
 The snow is up to my waist in parts of the yard.
 The garlic planted in the fall hibernating under straw and three feet of snow and ice.

 But this is exactly the time for gardening.
 If you want to start your own seeds and get your beds ready, this is the optimum time to be working your garden.
 Some of the things that I am going to talk about may be a bit late, but for future planning purposes, I will include them in this brain dump.

 Now is the time to plan your garden.
 What are you going to grow?
+If possible, how long can it take potatoes to grow during such a season?
+For what I know during the mid-season, it takes about 3 months.
 I’d strongly recommend you look at either things you eat a lot of, or items you can’t find at local farmers markets and produce stands.

 Succession planting is a technique that allows for multiple plantings in the same space to increase the yields of a limited space.
 If you have a planting of radishes (approx. 30 days to mature) you can plant other items in the same space.
 You can also utilize this with Companion Planting to derive beneficial effects of one plant on another, especially in regards to insect problems.